justinyaodu/eepyc/README.md

 ## Security Note

-`eepyc` should not be used with untrusted input, since the Python code embedded in the input has full access to the Python interpreter.
+`eepyc` should not be used with untrusted input, since the Python code embedded in the input has full access to the capabilities of the Python interpreter.

 ## Syntax Reference